nicolasberube/Arzette_Randomizer/README.md

 A lot of terrible code stems from iterating on the design, especially the treatment of NPCs.
 We need to group set_rules() and set_rules_quests() in a single function, as well as get_npc() and get_location().
 Also, comment the code and split up functions.
 This would also mean harmonizing the way npcs and bonus scrolls work.
 One work by checking the parent's access state through a dictionary, the other by treating the spawner as a collected item.
 Obviously the second way is better.

+Use sub function for logic (bombs, flute, pterodactyl).
+Enemy logic for NPC is still missing, must group them with their respective location.

 Add options to the logic, mainly:
 - tricky jumps requirements (done)
 - lantern requirements (done)
-- check some enemy requirements, mainly the colored enemies
+- check some enemy requirements, mainly the colored enemies (ongoing)

 Explain how to start the randomizer.